WillGregoryK/ce-learning-progression-002-bouncing-sprites/README.md

 ### 1.3.1

-**Question 1.1.1:*
+**Question 1.1.1:**

-   Enumerate the values of the loop variable i takes as the while loop is executed.
+   *Enumerate the values of the loop variable i takes as the while loop is executed.*

+   The values of the loop variable are origonaly set to 0, because of the second to last line i=i+1 is used to count up from 1, 2, 3 ect

+**Question 1.1.2:**

+  *What is the value of the loop variable after the termination of the loop?
+Hint: Skim the reference section on block-scoping of variables.*

+  The final loop of the funtion for "i" is 10.

+**Question 1.1.3:**

+  *Enumerate the different unsigned binary integers you can represent with 4 bits?*

+  The unsigned binary integers can be written as numb